top of page

 This comes back to the tragic reality of why this shooting didn’t change much in the immediate US political scene: gun violence is normal in the United States.
 The culture of the US is one where guns are a constant reality and mass shootings occur frequently.
 For US citizens, the presence of guns and gun violence are simply part of life.
 Many people simultaneously grow up doing active shooter drills in school and hunting with their families on the weekends, navigating the contradiction of hearing about massacres on the news while seeing their neighbors and family openly carry firearms in the grocery store.
 It takes massive acts of violence to break through the almost necessary numbness to gun violence that many US citizens live with.

 Many will never experience gun violence firsthand, but we are so familiar with it in the news, in our communities, and in the general culture that even the attempted assassination of a former US president won’t last very long in our minds.
 If we stopped everything every time there was a shooting, we would never move.
 I’m not defending this, it’s horrific, but it is how many of us live.
 While a majority want better gun laws that would reduce gun violence in the United States, any shifts in policy face massive systemic roadblocks.
-Many people, myself included, feel hopeless when it comes to gun reform and our reactions to the events of July 13th are a reflection of that.
+Many people, myself included, often feel hopeless when it comes to gun reform and our reactions to the events of July 13th are a reflection of that.

 If the horrific shootings at Parkland, Uvalde, Sandy Hook, and the recent shooting at Apalachee High School in Georgia can’t hold the attention of the US public for more than a few months, it is understandable that this failed assassination attempt wasn’t going to hold our attention for more than a few weeks.